 There are several authorities in the Czech Republic overseeing the energy industry.
 The main authority is the Ministry of Trade and Industry (the Ministry) which is responsible mainly for regulation of the whole energy sector, the State Energy Policy and related strategic documents and relationships with competent foreign authorities.

 The other responsible authority is the Energy Regulatory Office (ERO) which is an independent body deriving its authority from the Energy Act.
-ERO’s competences include: (i) price controls; (ii) support for competition in the energy industry; (iii) supervision over markets in the energy industries.
+ERO’s competences include:

 The main responsibilities of ČEPS include: